 This spring, the snow was starting to melt again and the post-ski season melancholy set in.
-A group of friends and I decided to counter the blues by spending the night at the top of the tallest flow of our beloved ski hill.
+A group of friends and I decided to counter the blues by spending the night at the top of our beloved ski hill.
 Our bags were packed full of snacks, some firewood and garbage bags to sled down on the next day.
-The trip was thrown together in a hurry.
-We left for the hike once it was already dark, knowing that the cities glow and our headlamps would light the way to our eventual camp.
-Reaching our spot by midnight, we anxiously awaited the next morning’s promise of sunrise.
+The trip was thrown together in a hurry; it was dark when we left for the hike.
+Trusting our headlamps and the glow from the nearby city lights, we reached our spot by midnight.
+Excitedly we awaited the next morning’s sunrise.

 The sun rose the next day, a little too early, but we watched with peaceful attentiveness, bundled in our bags, too exhausted and too content to crawl out just yet.
 Eventually, someone ambitiously began setting up a fire for breakfast.
-As I clambered out of camp, lured by the smell of roasting weenies, the disappointing reality of the garbage around our camp made my stomach drop.
+As I was lured out by the smell of roasting weenies, the sight of garbage around our camp made my stomach drop.
 Broken glass bottles, empty cans, and so many plastics covered the hill, tracing a bread-crumb trail under the path of the chairlift.

 It was disgusting.
 It was heartbreaking.

-My point isn’t to point fingers or lecture about how awful we’re all treating our sacred spaces.
+My point isn’t to assign blame and lecture about how awful we’re treating our sacred spaces.
 I’ve made plenty decisions with wild abandonment that I know I need to learn from.
 But on a small scale, this is our ski-hill.
 Like anyone with an emotional attachment to the place they learned to ski, don’t you want to treat it like your home?
 Don’t you want it to continue being a playground for others to grow on?

 So, start bringing a backpack and take your cans home with you.
 Donate.
 Ride a bike.
 Compost.